tundish/blathnaid/blathnaid/book/chapters.rst

 Krol needed no second invitation, and drank the beer gratefully.
 Then he set the dish down again, and went back to the Trivet, which was there on the floor.
-And he indicated one of the spokes and said, "Do you know what this one is?", and of course Jack did not.
+And he indicated one of the spokes and said, “Do you know what this one is?”, and of course Jack did not.
-"This one stands for **Sensitivity**", said Krol.
+“This one stands for **Sensitivity** ”, said Krol.
 He paused for a moment, trying not to stumble over his words.
-"Sensitivity.
+“Sensitivity.
 Try to train that.
-It can be cultivated, can sensitivity."
+It can be cultivated, can sensitivity.”

 And before Jack could get him to explain any more, Krol had curled up and was off to sleep.